 If your compensation claim is successful, there is the potential for your compensation payment to comprise of a number of different kind of damages, under the two main headings of general damages, and special damages, for example:

-- Special damages – for non-physical, financial and other losses:
+How to sue an airline in the UK for special damages – for non-physical, financial and other losses:

 - Fewer future prospects – if you will be left with some kind of affliction or disability that will negatively impact your future work potential, or even stop you working completely.